MohitGoel92/Microsoft-Excel/README.md

 - Select the *Table Design* tab -> *Tools* section -> *Remove Duplicates* option.

 **Note:** When removing duplicates, it is imperative to ensure that we choose a primary key of the table.
 For example, when searching for duplicates we should search for an ID number, and not employee names as it is possible for two people in a company to have the same first and second name.

+## Excel List Functions

+The list functions we will be discussing are:

+- DSUM()
+- DAVERAGE()
+- DCOUNT()
+- SUBTOTAL()

+**DSUM() with a Single Criteria:**

+This function is used when wanting to find the total for a certain group, in a list that contains many groups.
+This function will require three arguments, they are the *Database*, *Field* and *Criteria*.

+**Note:** When typing a formula into a cell, guidance is given by pressing the function button (*fx*) with regards to the arguments required.

+**DSUM() with OR Criteria:**

+The OR criteria takes effect when we select at least 2 categories we wish to combine the total(s) for.
+This is achieved by selecting a range of categories in the third argument that is called *Criteria*.